-On 15 December 2008, the ASEAN foreign ministers formally gathered at the ASEAN Secretariat in Jakarta to endorse the entry into force of the ASEAN Charter.19
+On 15 December 2008, the ASEAN foreign ministers formally gathered at the ASEAN Secretariat in Jakarta to endorse the entry into force of the ASEAN Charter.20

 One can also look at the importance of the implementation of the Charter from another point of view.
 The ASEAN Charter had in effect become part of the sources of international law for each of the Member States of ASEAN.
 Once each Member State had ratified the ASEAN Charter, the Charter itself became a part of the national laws of that Member State.

-The Charter requires ASEAN Member States to set down appropriate dispute settlement mechanisms (DSM) to resolve disputes that concern the interpretation or application of the Charter.
-The DSM also covers other ASEAN instruments that do not have dispute settlement mechanisms and that were not covered by any other earlier DSM.22 Additionally, Section 25 of the ASEAN Charter provides 'Where not otherwise specifically provided, appropriate dispute settlement mechanisms, including arbitration, shall be established for disputes which concern the interpretation or application of this Charter and other ASEAN instruments'.
+The Charter requires ASEAN Member States to set down an appropriate dispute settlement mechanism (DSM) to resolve disputes that concern the interpretation or application of the Charter.
+The DSM also covers other ASEAN instruments that do not have DSMs and that were not covered by any other earlier DSM.23 Additionally, Section 25 of the ASEAN Charter provides 'Where not otherwise specifically provided, appropriate dispute settlement mechanisms, including arbitration, shall be established for disputes which concern the interpretation or application of this Charter and other ASEAN instruments'.

 iv Protocol to the ASEAN Charter on Dispute Settlement Mechanisms